Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Price

 Prednisolone- a synthetic glucocorticoid drug, a dehydrated analogue of hydrocortisone.
-It has anti-inflammatory, anti-allergic, immunosuppressive effects, increases the sensitivity of beta-adrenergic receptors to endogenous catecholamines.
+It has anti-inflammatory, antiallergic, immunosuppressive effects, increases the sensitivity of beta-adrenergic receptors to endogenous catecholamines.

-The antiallergic effect develops as a result of a decrease in the synthesis and secretion of allergy mediators, inhibition of the release of histamine and other biologically active substances from sensitized mast cells and basophils, a decrease in the number of circulating basophils, T- and B-lymphocytes, mast cells; suppressing the development of lymphoid and connective tissue, reducing the sensitivity of effector cells to allergy mediators, inhibiting antibody formation, and changing the body's immune response.
+The antiallergic effect develops as a result of a decrease in the synthesis and secretion of allergy mediators, inhibition of the release of histamine and other biologically active substances from sensitized mast cells and basophils, a decrease in the number of circulating basophils, T- and B-lymphocytes, mast cells; suppressing the development of lymphoid and connective tissue, reducing the sensitivity of effector cells to allergy mediators, inhibiting antibody formation, changing the body's immune response.

-Suppresses the synthesis and secretion of ACTH and secondarily - the synthesis of endogenous glucocorticosteroids.
+Suppresses the synthesis and secretion of ACTH and, secondarily, the synthesis of endogenous glucocorticosteroids.

-It inhibits connective tissue reactions during the inflammatory process and reduces the possibility of scar tissue formation.
+Inhibits connective tissue reactions during the inflammatory process and reduces the possibility of scar tissue formation.

 Pharmacokinetics